 Depending on the stage at which your gum disease has progressed, your dentist may opt to use a soft tissue laser to vaporize bacteria along the gum line and remove infected tissue.

 Once you’ve finished your periodontal treatment, your dental team will use antibiotic therapy to ensure the infection does not reappear.
-By either applying a topical antibiotic or ingesting a pill, this will work to kill bacteria hidden deep within your gums.
+By either applying a topical antibiotic or ingesting a pill, will work to kill bacteria hidden deep within your gums.

 Patients with gum disease are often required to have more frequent dental cleanings to prevent the problem from coming back.